What Do UX Designers Do? Step Into the World of UX Designers With Tish Gance

-I’ve been a user experience designer for about three years, and before that I spent 22 years doing print graphic design.
-Like a lot of graphic designers, I saw the print industry changing dramatically and rapidly, and I knew it was only a matter of time before my shop was going to have to lay me off.
-I needed to find a new career, and I was fortunate enough to have a software developer friend suggest I look into a career in UX design.
+I’ve been a UX designer for about three years; before that, I spent 22 years in print graphic design.
+As I saw the print industry changing dramatically and rapidly, I needed to find a new career, and a friend suggested a career in UX design.

-Honestly, it was love at first sight —after spending so many years working in graphic design, I found I’d already been applying a lot of the core UX design methodologies in the design process without even knowing what they were, so for me the switch was pretty seamless.
+It was love at first sight — I found I’d already been applying a lot of the core UX design methodologies, so the switch was seamless.

-When someone asks me what UX professionals do, I start off by giving my short answer: “I fix things that suck.”
-Of course, this always gets a laugh, but it also opens the door for a deeper conversation about what it is to work in user experience design and what my role is.
+When someone asks me what a UX designer does, I start off by giving my short answer: “I fix things.”
+That opens the door for a deeper conversation about User Experience (UX) and my role as a designer.

 A Day in the Life of a UX Designer

-Being a user experience designer is a dynamic job (particularly if you work for yourself, like I do) so work day routines can really vary, but my days when I schedule client meetings are the most predictable.
+Being a user experience designer is a dynamic job (particularly if you work for yourself, like I do) so work day routines can really vary.

 And that—in a nutshell—is what UX professionals do.
 We help businesses make sure that their products are designed with their customer’s experience in mind, and we get there through a combination of design work, problem solving skills, and interacting with our clients to understand exactly what their customers need.